 There is a growing body of research that has linked autoimmune issues to the health of the gut microbiome.
 Because 80 percent of your immune system is within the gut lining, any imbalances you have in your microbiome can contribute to the development of an autoimmune disease, Dr. Safdieh says.
 A January 2017 review in BMC Immunology demonstrates the effects of dysbiosis and its relationships with autoimmune disorders, like inflammatory bowel disease, type 1 diabetes, and rheumatoid arthritis.
 Pro-inflammatory microbes in the gut can result in immunosuppression and also lead to a disease beyond the gut, such as the heart, liver and nervous system.

 Environmental factors, such as the overuse of antibiotics, can also affect the bacteria in the gut and increase the risk of autoimmune disease, suggests a review in Gut Microbes .
 “Overuse of antibiotics and pharmaceuticals has caused a drastic reduction in the diversity of our collective microbiome,” Dr. Safdieh says.
-Having a leaky gut , in which there are inflammation and weakening of the gut barrier, is also associated with exposure to certain chemicals and drugs connected to autoimmunity.
+Having a leaky gut , in which there is inflammation and weakening of the gut barrier, is also associated with exposure to certain chemicals and drugs connected to autoimmunity.

 Studies have even shown that pre- and post-natal factors can shape the development of your microbiome, which impacts your risks of developing an autoimmune disease.
 “Our microbiomes start forming as early as birth during delivery,” Dr. Safdieh says.
 “Babies are exposed to maternal flora as they come through the vaginal canal.
 Infant feeding methods and breastfeeding earlier in life also play a role in the infant’s microbiome development,” she says.
 For example, Dr. Safdieh says that at Parsley, pregnant women and mothers who have Guillain-Barre Syndrome (GBS) , a rare autoimmune disease, are treated without antibiotics to keep their guts robust, and in turn, helps keep their babies healthy.

 For example, a July 2016 review article in Nature Medicine points out that one of the first major exposures to microbes in newborns is during the birthing process.
 During vaginal births, a mother’s vaginal microbiota is transferred to the child, enriching them with good bacteria like Lactobacillus spp.
-However, children born via C-section don’t receive this benefit and are colonized by common skin and environmental microbes, like Staphylococcus and Streptococcus.
+However, babies born via C-section don’t receive this benefit and are colonized by common skin and environmental microbes, like Staphylococcus and Streptococcus.
 This puts infants born via C-section at higher risk for developing dysbiosis.
 Infants born via C-section have also been shown to have greater rates of asthma, allergies , obesity, and autoimmune disorders than those born vaginally, a February 2016 study in The Journal of Allergy and Clinical Immunology shows.

 Breastfeeding and maternal health play a role in risk of autoimmune disease too.
 A May 2018 review article in Frontiers in Medicine points out that the mother’s health circumstances for infants delivered via C-section could have an impact on their gut health and autoimmunity risks.
 Mothers who are delivering via C-sections are sometimes administered antibiotics, which can affect an infant’s microbiome.
-Cesarean deliveries are also associated with poor breastfeeding behavior.
+C-section deliveries are also associated with poor breastfeeding behavior.
 Breast milk contains a variety of important nutrients that influence an infant’s gut microbiome.
 “Many babies, unfortunately, aren’t fed right away because of NICU stays and surgeries,” Dr. Safdieh says.
-In addition, maternal obesity is a risk factor for Cesarean delivery, so there’s a chance that it can alter the infant’s gut microbiome pre- and post-natal.
+In addition, maternal obesity is a risk factor for C-section delivery, so there’s a chance that it can alter the infant’s gut microbiome pre- and post-natal.

 While you may not be able to control your birth mode or potential genetic factors that influence gut health and autoimmunity, your lifestyle can have a profound effect on your gut and contribute to autoimmunity.
 “Stress and anxiety , as well as what we eat, can affect the composition of the gut bacteria.
 Sleep loss can also lead to changes in the microbiome and promote gut inflammation,” Dr. Safdieh says.
 “Stress has an impact on the microbes within our guts, and the balance of microbes has an effect on our moods.
-That’s because 75 percent of our neurotransmitters are made within the gut,” she explains.
+That’s because 75 percent of our neurotransmitters are made within the gut."

 This includes serotonin, which plays a role in happiness, Dr. Safdieh says, so it has a big impact on mental health.
 A large cohort June 2018 study in JAMA showed that patients with stress-related disorders, such as post-traumatic stress disorder (PTSD) and acute stress disorder, have an increased risk of autoimmune disease.
 It’s believed that trauma and significant life stressors can disrupt the nervous system, which can dysregulate immune function and manifest as an autoimmune disease.
 The study also found that among patients with PTSD, those who persistently used SSRIs (selective serotonin reuptake inhibitors) during the first year after diagnosis was associated with a risk of autoimmune disease.
 This circles back to the idea that certain drugs and medications may trigger autoimmunity.

-At Parsley Health, doctors like Dr. Safdieh might evaluate patients’ stool samples to get a better glimpse into their microbiome if they suspect gut health is at the root of an autoimmune condition.
+At Parsley Health, doctors like Dr. Safdieh might evaluate a member's stool samples to get a better glimpse into their microbiome if they suspect gut health is at the root of an autoimmune condition.
 “We look at the diversity of bacteria, overgrowth of pathogenic, or bad, bacteria, overgrowth of yeast, undergrowth of good bacteria, levels of inflammation and levels of yeast overgrowth,” Dr. Safdieh says.
 Doctors will use advanced tests that are more comprehensive than the stool sample routinely done at offices to simply look for blood or infection, she explains.
 These gut microbiome tests give doctors an insight into whether you have inflammation in the digestive tract, which can indicate autoimmune issues.